 See here the results for the 1st round of applications.

 See here the results for the 2nd round of applications.

 *Certificates must specify the courses taken, their assessment and ECTS, and the final grade of the course.
 If you have not completed a degree, you must present a certificate of the courses taken, their assessment and ECTS, and the current average.

 - Applicants who held a degree in a foreign country must submit the certificate of qualifications: a) legalised by Portuguese diplomatic or consular authority, or b) with the Hague Apostille issued by the competent authority of the issuing country, if that country has acceded the Convention Abolishing the Requirement of Legalisation for Foreign Public Acts (the Hague Conference).

 - When the documents are written in a foreign language other than Spanish, English or French, the respective translation is due which, in the case of the certificate of qualifications, must be made pursuant to the notarial law.

 Submission of Proposals

-If send by e-mail the original documents should be presented prior to the registration date.
+If sent by online application form, the original documents should be presented before the registration date.

 FOR FURTHER INFORMATION: